Dehydrating Apples: Six Fun Projects for Apple Lovers

 On the Trail:

-Place ½ cup (25 g) of dried apple pieces, plus a few torn pieces of apple leather (7 g) in a pot with ½ cup water.
-Heat to desired temperature, allowing at least twenty minutes for apples to rehydrate.
+Place ½-cup (25 g) of dried apple pieces, plus a few torn pieces of applesauce leather (7 g) in a pot with ½ cup water.
+Heat to desired temperature, allowing at least 20 minutes for apples to rehydrate.
 You can also rehydrate by adding boiled water to the ingredients in a thermos food jar.

 At Home Serving Suggestion: